Lawsuit to block New York's ban on gas stoves is filed by gas and construction groups

 Lawsuit to block New York’s ban on gas stoves is filed by gas and construction groups

 ALBANY, N.Y.
-(AP) — Gas and construction trade groups are suing to block New York’s controversial state ban on gas stoves and furnaces in new buildings.
+(AP) — Gas and construction trade groups are suing to block New York state’s ban on gas stoves and furnaces in new buildings.

 The organizations argue the law violates the federal government’s rules around how gas appliances are regulated, and filed the case against New York on Thursday in federal court.